nick-0101/youtube-statistics/README.md

 This project was created to learn reactjs.
 Youtube Statistics tracks any youtubers total subscribers, views, videos and total revenue generated.
 This project was inspired by
 [socialblade.com](https://socialblade.com)

-Youtube Statistics can be found here: https://youtube-statistics.herokuapp.com/
+Youtube Statistics can be found here (if not heroku has taken it offline due to inactivity): https://youtube-statistics.herokuapp.com/

 # Tech/framework used #
 Built with